eagroom/IntroToRPresentation/index.md

 Demo the reusabel script functions.

-*** pnotes
+*** =pnotes
 Point out:
 1. comments
 2, in a rerun script use function require
 3, method returns
 4, looping
 5. sourcing the script
 6. functions are treated like any other object

 ---